 Hotjar has four types of suppression: on-page text, specific element, location, or all content suppression.

 On-Page text suppression converts text, email addresses, or numbers present within the HTML of a page to a random number of asterisks (***) or 1s (111111).
-It can be enabled by clicking a checkbox in site settings in the Hotjar dashboard.
+It can be enabled by clicking a checkbox in the Site settings.
 By default, Hotjar will suppress a sequence of numbers, like a credit card number or phone number, without turning on numeric text suppression.

 Specific element suppression requires additional HTML to be pasted to your site’s code in order to “hide” information from Hotjar.
 A step by step guide can be found in How to Suppress Specific Elements.